SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 Import-WslDistribution D:\backup.tar.gz D:\wsl "Ubuntu"
 ```

-This example imports the file named D:\backup.tar.gz as a distribution named "Ubuntu", whose
+This example imports the file named `D:\backup.tar.gz` as a distribution named "Ubuntu", whose
-filesystem will be stored in the directory D:\wsl\Ubuntu.
+filesystem will be stored in the directory `D:\wsl\Ubuntu`.

 ### EXAMPLE 2